microsoft/vscode-edge-debug2/README.md

 <h1 align="center">
   <br>
-  VS Code - Debugger for Edge
+  VS Code - Debugger for Microsoft Edge
   <br>
 </h1>

-<h4 align="center">Debug your JavaScript code running in Edge from VS Code and Visual Studio.</h4>
+<h4 align="center">Debug your JavaScript code running in Microsoft Edge from VS Code and Visual Studio.</h4>

 A VS Code extension to debug your JavaScript code in the Edge browser.
 This is also used to enable JavaScript debugging inside Edge browser when launched from ASP.Net Projects inside Visual Studio.
 Note: Edge debugging via [Edge DevTools Protocol](https://docs.microsoft.com/en-us/microsoft-edge/devtools-protocol/) is currently supported on [Windows Insider Preview](https://insider.windows.com/en-us/getting-started/) builds only.
 Afterwards this would work on Windows Version > Redstone 4 (RS4), also known as Windows 10 Spring Creator's update, only.